-Cornerstones of our public reporting and transparency work include two consumer-facing websites that share quality of care information about hospitals and long term care providers.
+The cornerstone of CHCF's public reporting and transparency work is a consumer website that shares quality of care information about hospitals, medical groups, and long term care providers.
 Recent efforts focus on conditions and procedures that are more "shoppable" — that is, where the patient actually has choices and the time to make those choices: joint replacement surgery and maternity care.

 In keeping with CHCF's move to target our transparency efforts on more shoppable conditions and procedures, in 2010 we launched an initiative focused on cancer care.

 CHCF's goal is to work with strategic partners in California and the nation to advance the measurement and reporting of information about cancer care quality and costs.
 Our aim is to support projects that lead to public reporting at the levels of the health care system that are meaningful to patients, providers, and other key stakeholders (for example, cancer center, community practice) to encourage quality improvement and better decisionmaking.